Best Motorcycle Rides Near Knoxville Tennessee That Aren’t the Tail of the Dragon

 Foothills Parkway (West) is one of our go-to spots for a spontaneous ride when the weather is too good to waste.
 My favorite time to visit Foothills Parkway is early November (around November 7th, give or take a few days).
 That’s when the leaves are typically at peak color and the drive just screams fall.
 While you’ll absolutely see other bikers and lots of convertibles around that time of year, it’s by no means a traffic jam—surprising for such a prime leaf peeping ride.
 If you do get stuck behind a slow vehicle, be patient and they’ll likely stop at one of the many overlooks—or you can stop and let them get ahead.
 The views are worth it anyway!

-Another time of year I recommend going is early spring—or, I suppose late-fall after the leaves fall.
-The key is to go when it’s warm enough to ride with no leaves on the trees so you have a clearer view of the fact that the roadway is literally on a ridge.
+Another time of year I recommend going is early spring—or, I suppose late-autumn after the leaves fall.
+The key is to go when it’s warm enough to ride with no leaves on the trees, so you have a clearer view of the fact that the roadway is literally on a ridge.
 You can see the valleys and distant mountains on both sides throughout the ride and not just at the overlooks.

 • Location: The portion of Foothills Parkway we ride runs from the Northeast Entrance in Walland, TN (southeast of Maryville, TN) to the Southwest Entrance at Chilhowee Lake.